Keats/tera2/README.md

 - Collect include templates so we know whether we have all of them or not and error otherwise
 - Make raw template keep spans rather String to avoid cloning it?
 - Use Arc<str> in Value
+- Mark literal strings in templates as safe?